 With dozens of studios within city limits, it couldn’t be easier to find a drop-in yoga class that suits your schedule.
 Styles run the gamut, from vigorous heated classes — think Bikram, Yoga Sculpt and vinyasa flow — to relaxing yin yoga and meditative kundalini.
 To sweeten the deal, most studios offer stellar deals for new students—as low as $10 for 10 classes at Hot Yoga for Life.
 Don’t know where to start?
 We love YoYoYogi, Yoga on Yamhill, Yoga Pearl and Yoga Union.

 Whether you’re craving high intensity interval training (HIIT), TRX circuit classes, Pilates, yoga, cycling, Tai Chi or Zumba, MeFitness Studios delivers.
 With more than 60 classes each week, the friendly Alberta neighborhood gym offers the perfect class for any fitness level — plus a full gym with free weights, cardio machines, kettlebells and a spin studio.
-Best of all, guests pay only $35 for a one-week pass, or $15 for a single day.
+One visit will only set you back $15 or $55 for five visits.

 MeFitness is also available via ClassPass, as are many of the studios on our list.
 Members can use the service to explore dozens of offerings throughout the city, from yoga and dance to martial arts, boxing and strength training.
 With all these exciting exercise options at your fingertips, there’s no excuse to skip that workout!